 - the emissions of third parties who supply energy or products to us – both intermediate and finished products.
 As such, we include emissions from activities that we may not own or operate;

 - our customers' emissions when using the energy products sold by Shell.
 This is an important point.
 The emissions generated from the processes that bring an energy product to the customer represent around 15% of overall emissions.
 The use of a product generates around 85% of overall emissions.
-Shell was the first oil and gas company to include emissions associated with the use of the energy products that we sell in plans related to climate change;
+Shell was the first oil and gas company to include our customers’ emissions from the use of the energy products that we sell to them in plans related to climate change;

 - emissions mitigation by Shell using carbon sinks, such as reforestation or carbon capture and storage.